New to the world of affiliate marketing? Do you know it’s something you want to do, but you need some guidance on how to get started?

 - How good your content is at solving your audience’s problem

-The more content a content creator continues to make, the more money they’ll make from their affiliate links.
-The same can be said blogs.
+The more quality content a content creator continues to make, the more money they’ll make from their affiliate links.
+The same can be said for blog posts.

 Honestly, the sky is the limit here.
 There is no cap.